ayixon/RaPDTool/README.md

   Also you will need the accompanying C scripts and the depenencies installed in your system.

-  A simple way to get all the dependencies ready is through the conda package manager:
+  A simple way to get all the dependencies ready is through the conda and pypi package managers:

-    $ conda install focus metabat2 binning_refiner miComplete mash
+    $ conda install focus metabat2 binning_refiner mash

+    $ pip install micomplete

   If you prefer you can create an environment and set everything within it: